Getting Started

 Historical Data

 The Whale Alert APIs provide limited historical data due to the size of the data sets.
-Complete historical data including attribution and price data can be purchased separately and is delivered in .csv format.
-For more information of historical data pricing, please visit our Pricing page.
+Complete historical data including attribution and price data can be purchased separately and is delivered in csv or json format.
+For more information on historical data pricing, please visit our Pricing page.

 Terms and Conditions